benswift/dp17-uq/plan.md

 ### The problem

-Quantifying the uncertainty in a model is one thing, but how do we effectively communicate this information to the scientist to enable them to better understand the phenomena under investigation?
+Computing simulations and quantifying the uncertainty in a model is one thing, but how do we effectively communicate this information to the scientist to enable them to better understand the phenomena under investigation?

 ### The solution